 |Once you have written a sentence, do not be tempted to put a comma and write another sentence.
 This is the most common mistake involving commas.
 It is called a run-on error.|

-A sentence must have a subject and a verb, even if one or the other is implied, and express a complete concept.
+A sentence must have a subject and a verb, even if one or the other is implied, and it must express a complete concept.
 A sentence begins with a capital letter and normally ends with a full stop (period ).

 (NB: A sentence can also end in a question mark (?) or an exclamation mark (!).
 If we're being really pedantic, it could also end in a speech mark, but it definitely can't end in a comma.)

-Your Idea Could Consist of Several SentencesWriters often feel that a comma is more appropriate than a full stop (or period ) because their sentences are so closely related.
+Your Idea Could Consist of Several SentencesWriters often feel that a comma is more appropriate than a full stop / period because their sentences are so closely related.
 In other words, they sense that a full stop / period is too abrupt because they haven't finished expressing their idea.

-This is at the root of this error.
 Remember, a sentence is a grammatically complete series of words.
 Often, it will take several sentences to complete your idea.
 Look at the examples below: